linda-seiter/CMSC115_2258/unit8_project/README.md

 ## Task #5 - Implement the `isValidIndex()` method

-The purpose of the `isValidIndex` method check is a given index is valid within the bounds of a 2D array.
+The purpose of the `isValidIndex` method is to check if a given index is valid within the bounds of a 2D array.

 ```java